pyaf/Image-classification-pytorch/logs.md

 Retraining fold1,2,3 all duplicates in train set only.

-fold1: Earlier I had added duplicates in the df (before train/val split), this time only good duplicates in train df, and mistakenly bad duplicates were not removed from teh df before train/val split, plot a little lower compared to previous one obviously because the previous model had train val leak.
+fold1: Earlier I had added duplicates in the df (before train/val split), this time only good duplicates in train df, and mistakenly bad duplicates were not removed from the df before train/val split, plots are little bad compared to previous one obviously because the previous model had train val leak.
 retraining: Without bad duplicates, duplicates in train set only, with lr 1e-4, (as 1e-5 is way to low, model takes 50 epochs to converge)
 The model plots are showing significant improvement compared to previous models.
 The lr was reduced to 1e-5 at ep 12, 1e-6 at ep 16, 1e-7 at ep 20